kalexmills/bidirectional-bfs/README.md

 ### Brief Explanation

-The search starts two go-routines, one searching from the source and the second searching from the destination.
+The search starts two goroutines, one searching from the source and the second searching from the destination.
 Each goroutine sends newly found nodes to the other along a channel.
 When a node the other has visited is found, each goroutine reconstructs their half of the path and sends it to the main thread, which combines the data appropriately.